 It’s also the case that different countries have different rules when it comes to medications.
 Places like India, Pakistan and the UAE, for example, have strict regulations on the type and quantities of various drugs that visitors can bring with them.
 Some medications are banned outright.
 Especially with things like opioid-based painkillers and antidepressants, trying to take them into certain countries could land you in trouble with the law.

-In these cases, the advice has always been to take a doctor’s letter with you along with your prescription to prove your medical need for them.
-And of course make sure you know the rules for the country you are travelling to.
+In such cases, the advice has always been to take a doctor’s letter with you along with your prescription to prove your medical need for them.
+And of course make sure you know the rules for the country you are traveling to.

 What does feel new, whether it has been buried in airlines’ Ts and Cs for years or not, is this directive that you have to produce a doctor’s note at airport security otherwise you won’t be allowed to take your medication on the plane.